shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 This step is optional.
 We will be covering how to package your apps for mobile devices.
 Some students who aren't interested in this just prefer to watch and therefore do not need this installed.

 * Download and install [Android Studio](https://developer.android.com/studio/install.html) or the [Android Command Line Tools](https://developer.android.com/studio/index.html) (which is much smaller)
-* Run the following command from Terminal or Command Prompt
+* Run the following command from a new Terminal or Command Prompt window

 ```
 npm install -g cordova
 ```
+If npm is not found, please open a new terminal or commmand prompt window and try again

 ## Step 11 (Optional): macOS and Linux attendees only - Install Wine